Crime and Mismeasured Punishment: Marginal Treatment Effect with Misclassification: Empirical Application

+As argued in the last subsection, it is important to use methods that account for misclassification bias.
 When the target parameter is the MTE function, one of these methods is proposed in Sections \ref{Sframework} and \ref{Sbounds} and illustrated by the light blue lines in Subfigure \ref{FigMTEbounds}.
 Note that the identified set safely contains the estimated MTE function (orange line), exemplifying that the proposed method works in a specific real-world example.\footnote{Subfigure \ref{FigMTERibeiraoCI} shows bootstrapped 90\%-confidence bands around the identified set.} Moreover, the estimated sets cover the estimated MTE functions entirely in every court district in my sample.

 Although successful in my empirical example, the proposed partial identification method may have worked only because my unique dataset allows me to estimate the correctly measured propensity score $P_{D}$ and find a constant $c$ that conservatively satisfies Assumption \ref{ASbounded}.
 Since most real-world applications do not have access to the correctly measured treatment variable $D$, this approach to choosing $c$ is frequently unfeasible.